-A chicken lays one eff a day!
-There is no need to have a rooster with your chickens, as long as you do not want to breed, as there is no need for mating for a hen to lay eggs; they will just not be fertilized.
+A chicken lays one egg in 26–27 hrs!
+For table eggs its not necessary to have a rooster with your chickens, as long as you do not want hatching eggs.
+If you want fertilized eggs, you should keep cock in between hens.
+If you are planning to buy a rooster, remember that it sings at dawn, the rooster’s singing is very pleasant, but may quickly become a source of conflict with neighbours.
 The number of eggs varies according to the breed of the chicken, but is between 150 and 300 per year.

-For the well-being of your chickens, they must be able to freely access, during the day, a garden that will allow them to ‘stretch’ their legs, perch in trees, snort in the ground and peck in all corners.
-In addition to freedom, the garden will provide a variety of nutritional elements (animal proteins, gravel…) necessary for these omnivorous animals.
-A diet without animal protein would be detrimental to their health.
+For maintain natural habitat of chickens, they must be able to freely access, during the day, a garden that will allow them to maintain welfare of birds i.e ‘stretch’ their legs, perch in trees, snort in the ground and peck in all corners.
+Pen should be open during day time and do not forget to close it at night to prevent wild animals from entering.

-In the evening, the shelter in which your hens are housed must be large enough to accommodate one or more nests depending on the number of hens you have.
+The shelter in which your hens are housed must be spacious to accommodate one or more nests which ultimately depends on number of hens you have.

 There is usually one nest for 4 to 7 hens.
 It is recommend about 18cm of perch length per hen.
 If you place several perches, the dominant hen will go to the top perch.

-Raising a few chickens can significantly reduce the volume of organic waste, as a hen can consume nearly 150kg of it per year!
+Backyard poultry farming can be managed by feeding household waste management, which is constantly increasing, is a problem that concerns us all.
+Raising a few chickens will allow you to significantly reduce the volume of your organic waste, as a hen can consume nearly 150kg organic waste of it per year.

 You can enhance their meals with fruits and vegetables which are not edible to human beings You can also distribute freshly cut grass from the garden.
 The peelings of your unprocessed fruits and vegetables can be given but it is not what they prefer.
 Avoid raw potatoes and citrus fruits.